city

 The EAR controls the transfer, export, and re-export of commercial items (including software and technology), dual-use items, and some military items.
 The EAR is administered by the Bureau of Industry and Security (BIS) of the US Department of Commerce.

-How to comply:
+How to Comply:

 1. Determine the Export Classification Control Number (ECCN) applicable to your product(s).
 What is the item’s intended final destination?
 Who is the ultimate recipient, or “end-user,” of the item?
 What is the intended end-use of the item?